cloudbypass/cloudbypass.github.com/docs/us-en/python_sdk.md

 ### Using V2

-Scrapingbypass API V2 is suitable for websites that need to pass JS challenge verification.
-For example, visit https://etherscan.io/accounts/label/lido and request an example:
+Scrapingbypass API V2 is suitable for websites that require JS challenge verification.
+For example, to access [https://etherscan.io/accounts/label/lido](https://etherscan.io/accounts/label/lido), a sample request would be:

 ```python
 from cloudbypass import Session